Regina Pacis Catholic Secondary School: History

+Regina Pacis was founded in 1980 by Father Gerald Fitzgerald, CSSp and the Holy Ghost Fathers using the temporary facilities of St. Philip Neri Catholic School.
 Since its closure, Regina Pacis has been used by the school board as a holding school.
 For instance at first, the building served as the temporary home of Immaculate Conception Catholic School from 2003-2005 upon construction of the new, replacement campus on Comay Road.
-Similarly, Monsignor Percy Johnson Catholic Secondary School operated out of Pacis from 2005-2007 during construction with a two-year daily caravan of 13 buses and one late bus that would transport Johnson students to Pacis.
-Since 2007, Monsignor Fraser College occupied the building, relocating from St. Gaspar to serve as the Norfinch Campus.